pclov3r/iq_tool/README.md

 Processing Options
     --output-rate=<flt>                   Output sample rate in Hz.
-(Required if no preset or --no-resample is used) --gain-multiplier=<flt>               Apply a linear gain multiplier to the samples --freq-shift=<flt>                    Apply a direct frequency shift in Hz (e.g., -100e3) --shift-after-resample                Apply frequency shift AFTER resampling (default is before) --no-resample                         Process at native input rate.
+(Required if no preset or --no-resample is used) --gain-multiplier=<flt>               Apply a linear gain multiplier to input samples --freq-shift=<flt>                    Apply a direct frequency shift in Hz (e.g., -100e3) --shift-after-resample                Apply frequency shift AFTER resampling (default is before) --no-resample                         Process at native input rate.
 Bypasses the resampler but applies all other DSP.